-"The equation balanced perfectly," says Popescu, "and for the first time we have a total understanding of the energy output of the universe over a monumental wavelength range."
+"The equation balanced perfectly", said Dr Cristina Popescu, "and for the first time we have a total understanding of the energy output of the Universe over a monumental wavelength range."

-"The results demonstrate very clearly that interstellar dust grains have a devastating effect on our measurements of the energy output from even nearby galaxies," says Tuffs, "with the new calibrated model in hand we can now calculate precisely the fraction of starlight blocked by the dust."
+"The results demonstrate very clearly that interstellar dust grains have a devastating effect on our measurements of the energy output from even nearby galaxies" says Prof Richard Tuffs, "with the new calibrated model in hand we can now calculate precisely the fraction of starlight blocked by the dust."

-The universe is currently generating energy, via nuclear fusion in the cores of stars, at a whopping rate of 5 quadrillion watts per cubic light-year-about 300 times the average energy consumption of the Earth's population.
+The Universe is currently generating energy, via nuclear fusion in the cores of stars, at a whopping rate of 5 quadrillion Watts per cubic light year - about 300 times the average energy consumption of the Earth's population.

 "For over 70 years an accurate description of how galaxies, the locations where matter is churned into energy, form and evolve has eluded us.
-Balancing the cosmic energy budget is an important step forward," says Driver.
+Balancing the cosmic energy budget is an important step forward," said Dr Driver.